fleetdm/fleet/articles/mdm-migration.md

 - A [deployed Fleet instance](https://fleetdm.com/docs/deploy/deploy-fleet)
 - Fleet is connected to Apple Push Notification service (APNs) and Apple Business Manager (ABM).
 [See macOS MDM setup](https://fleetdm.com/guides/macos-mdm-setup)
 - For the end-user workflow: A service is required that can receive a webhook to send an unenroll request to the existing MDM server.
-[See an example using Fleet webhooks with Tines](https://victoronsoftware.com/posts/webhook-flow-with-tines/)
+See [this example](https://victoronsoftware.com/posts/webhook-flow-with-tines/) using Fleet webhooks with Tines.

 ## Migrate hosts